carolynduby/cloudera-cybersec-training/02_ParsingSquid/README.md

 [training@localhost cybersec]$ ./publish_sample.sh samples/squid_error.txt squid
 Publishing 'samples/squid_error.txt' to topic 'squid'.
 TODAY=1656456098 SRC_IP = 1.1.1.1
 ```
 * In SMM browse to the edu.parser.error topic.
+There should be one error message in the topic.
 ![Parser error topic](images/parser_error_topic.png)